 - Thank coworkers and managers for their encouragement and support.

 If you must resign from a job, do it with class by leaving a positive impression and securing professional references for future positions.
-Talk with a career coach at 800-342-9647 for additional feedback on the best way to leave your job.
-Consider working with a mentor to evaluate the challenges and opportunities of being a military spouse and building a career.
-Mentors are available through the Military Spouse eMentor Program.
+Talk with a SECO career coach by calling Military OneSource at 800-342-9647 for additional feedback on the best way to leave your job.
+For additional guidance, use the Live Chat feature on the MySECO website.